The Three McCay Circles,

 by Markus Heiss, Würzburg, Bavaria, 2018

-Fig. 02: The Three McCay Circles with Formulas
+Fig. 05: The Three McCay Circles with Formulas

-Notes for the proof of collinearity:
+Notes on the proof of collinearity:

 1.)
 The McCay circles and centroid G show three times Thales's Theorem.